 - 1. Place the "quick coupler handle in the OFF position and push back the sleeve.
 The valve handle must be OFF to make the connection. - 2.
-Insert the plug and release the sleeve.
+Insert the plug and release the sleeve - 3.
+Push the plug until the sleeve snaps forward, locking the plug into the socket.